-To fill the gas tank: invert the gas can and apply the nipple to the gas inlet valve on the top of the turret in the tender.
-You will know when the gas tank is full; gas will blow back from the inlet valve in a strong jet.
+To fill the gas tank: invert the gas can and apply the nipple to the gas inlet valve on the top of the tank turret.
+It is advisable to support the loco under the gas tank whilst filling, to prevent the engine tipping over.
+You will know when the tank is full; gas will blow back from the inlet valve in a strong jet.
 A small amount of gas and air will escape during filling, but the difference between this and when the tank is full is always clear.
 Always keep the gas can valve vertical when filling the gas tank.
-After filling, pour room temp water into tender for fuel tank water bath.

 To fill the lubricator: as you will read in the instructions for the "end of the run", the lubricator should be empty of oil and water with the valve left in the open position.
 Now close the valve and remove the filler cap.
-Fill-up the lubricator with steam oil to about 1⁄4 inch below the top.
+Fill-up the lubricator with steam oil to about a 1⁄4 inch below the top.
 Leave the filler cap off for the present, so that any trapped air can escape.
 Remember to refit the cap after you have filled the boiler.

 To fill the boiler: remove the filler cap.
 Fill the boiler completely- ideally using distilled water, using the large syringe provided.
-When the boiler is full of water, pull out 30 ml of water using the large syringe.
+When the boiler is full of water, pull out 20 ml. of water using the large syringe.
 This will allow space in the top of the boiler for steam to build.
 Replace the boiler filler cap.
-(Filler caps should be firm finger tight).
+Filler caps should be firm finger tight.
 They are sealed with a trapped "O" ring and, therefore should not be over-tightened.